mia-platform/documentation/docs/business_suite/overview-business-suite.md

 ### Headless CMS

-A pratical and intuitive interface to Create, Read, Update and Delete content on APIs, independently from the front-ends.
+A practical and intuitive interface to Create, Read, Update and Delete content on APIs, independently from the front-ends.
 Control different types of Users, Customize CMS and dashboards for your business and deliver a real Omnichannel Customer Experience.

 ### Analytics